 Nashville, Middle Tennessee Adoptions

-The Adoption Law Center of Middle Tennessee, PLLC is a boutique law firm devoted to Making Love Official.
+The Adoption Law Center, PLLC is a boutique law firm devoted to Making Love Official.
 We guide families through a complex legal process to attain a binding legal adoption, making your forever family legally secure.

 The Adoption Law Center focuses exclusively on adoptions and only in Nashville and Middle Tennessee.
 Your attorney’s time is not split between divorces, child support, and custody actions.
 We welcome all inquiries regarding adoption from birth parents, prospective adoptive parents, agencies, and lawyers.

 Jenny Hall is the Founder and Managing Attorney at the Adoption Law Center, PLLC.
 She is certified as a Child Welfare Law Specialist through the National Association of Council for Children, which is accredited by the American Bar Association.
 She is always happy to talk through options with families, consult with out-of-state attorneys, and provide guidance to fellow attorneys practicing in Tennessee.
 We offer free consultations to prospective clients!
 We do not take your trust for granted, but believe that we must earn it by getting to know you and explaining the best course of action in your case.

 It’s important for your attorney to both have experience with adoption law and to know the local practices of different Courts in the area.
 For example, the Fourth Circuit handles all adoptions filed in Davidson County.
 The presiding Judge requires a home study in stepparent adoptions.
 Other counties in Middle Tennessee typically waive the home study in relative and stepparent adoption Petitions.